DanielGrenehed/IoT-Cloud/README.md

 ```bash
 git clone https://github.com/DanielGrenehed/IoT-Cloud
 ```
-cd into VPS/Thingsboard and run the setup.sh file (You are responsible for your own computer, maybe don't run scripts from random github repos) this will install all dependencies, setup a PostgreSQL database, create a database and user for thingsboard then install and start thingsboard:
+cd into VPS/Thingsboard and run the setup.sh file (You are responsible for your own computer, maybe don't run scripts from random github repos) this will install all dependencies, setup a PostgreSQL database, create a database and user for thingsboard then install and start thingsboard, use ```-s``` if you set this up on a computer with 1GB of ram or less:
 ```
 sudo ./setup.sh
 ```